Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The finite distance metric and off-shell non-analytic terms

 where ${\mathring{h}}^{\mu \nu}_{\text{1-loop}}$ is analytic in all components of the graviton momentum and we will not need its explicit form.\footnote{The logarithmic branch cuts in Eq.~\eqref{eq:infrared_divergences_all} have specific $i\epsilon$ prescriptions, which follow from the explicit calculation of the final-state graviton one-point function.
 We will restore them in Sec.~\ref{sec:peelinganalysis} from consistency with the soft-graviton theorems and general properties of the position-space metric.}$^,$\footnote{In writing this expression, we chose a particular organization of the tail terms.
-In particular, ${\mathring{h}}^{\mu \nu}$ contains $(p_1-p_2)\cdot k \ln (u_1\cdot k/u_2\cdot k) \htilde^{\mu \nu}_{\text{tree}}$.} As expected, there is a surviving $1/\epsilon_{\rm IR}$ divergence that originates from the logarithmic drift of the incoming particles due to the long-distance nature of gravitational interactions.
-Again, this divergence can be removed by shifting the time coordinate or by keeping the incoming particles off-shell as previously mentioned.
+In particular, ${\mathring{h}}^{\mu \nu}$ contains $(p_1-p_2)\cdot k \log (u_1\cdot k/u_2\cdot k) \htilde^{\mu \nu}_{\text{tree}}$.} Indeed, in Sec.~\ref{analytic}, we will present a proof that analyticity at $k^2=0$ implies the peeling conditions.

-It is not difficult to construct off-shell regularization of the IR divergences at higher-loop orders, and we will do so in Sec.~\ref{sec:exponentiated_FT}.
+It is not difficult to construct an off-shell regularization of the IR divergences at higher-loop orders, and we will do so in Sec.~\ref{sec:exponentiated_FT}.
 The higher-loop analog of the second term in Eq.~\eqref{eq:infrared_divergences} requires a nontrivial calculation which we leave for future work.